andrebraga7/quotme/README.md

 # Acknowledgements
 Quotme was creates as the fifth portfolio project for the Full Stack Software Developer course from [**Code Institute**](https://codeinstitute.net).
 I would like to thank my mentor, [**Antonio Rodriguez**](https://www.linkedin.com/in/antonio-rodr%C3%ADguez-bb9b99b7/) for his guidance and support throught this project and the Code Institute team.

+I would also like to thank the most important person that helped me throughout the entire course, my wife Evellyn.
+She has helped me through the dificult times and encouraged me to carry on.
+Here we are, te amo!

 [**Andre Braga**](https://www.linkedin.com/in/andrestrevisan/) 2023